What is a Gerund Phrase- Definition and Function with Examples

 • I haven’t got any job offers since leaving the previous one.

-How Do We Identify Gerund Phrases in a Sentence?
+How do We Identify a Gerund Phrase in a Sentence?

 Questions introduced by verbs in sentences can be answered using gerund phrases.
 For example, what is your favorite pastime?
 (Playing a game with friends.)
 What does she like?
 (Dancing in her bedroom.)

-To identify it in a sentence, first look for a word that ends in -ing.
+To identify gerund phrases in sentences, first look for a word that ends in -ing.
 But the -ing word must do the function of a noun.
-If a word ends in -ing and does the work of a noun, then it is a gerund.
-If a it is followed by an object (direct or indirect) or any modifier, the whole group of words will be a gerund phrase.
-It doesn’t matter where the it appears in a sentence, but it must satisfy the rules.
+If a word ends in –ing and does the work of a noun, then it is a gerund.
+If a gerund is followed by an object (direct or indirect) or any modifier, the whole group of words will be a gerund phrase.
+It doesn’t matter where the gerund phrase appears in a sentence, but it must satisfy the rules.

 The following examples will help in identifying gerund phrases in a sentence.